-If you would like to take your service dog into a park, please contact us in the first instance.
-We will be able to provide information on any potential hazards within specific parks that may affect your dog.
+Before taking your assistance dog into a park or reserve, other than those listed above, it is highly recommended that you contact us so we can provide you with the latest information on any potential hazards within specific parks that may affect your dog.
 Please contact the park via the phone numbers listed on each park page or call the information line on (+61 8) 8204 1910.

 Why does my dog need to be on a lead?